On Asymptotic Dark Energy in String Theory: Type IIB models with h11=0

 \subsection{Effective action}

 We focus here on a specific orientifold studied in \cite{Becker:2006ks} and restrict to those moduli which are mirror to the untwisted sector of the Type IIA toroidal compactification.
-So, we restrict to a subset consisting of three universal complex structure moduli.
+So, we restrict to a subset consisting of three universal complex structure moduli.\footnote{In principle one would also have to include twisted sector fields.
+In the mirror dual type IIA compactification these correspond to blow-up modes of orbifold singularities and it was argued in \cite{DeWolfe:2005uu} that these can in principle be stabilized at a different scale without disturbing the three untwisted moduli.}

 The flux superpotential is given by the standard Gukov-Vafa-Witten formula \cite{Gukov:1999ya}, \be W = \int_{M} G_{3} \wedge \Omega, \ee where $G_{3} \equiv F_{3}-\tau H_{3}$, with the axio-dilaton $\tau=C_0 + \rmi\, e^{-\phi}$.
 When restricting to the untwisted sector this amounts to \ba W &=& (f^{0} - \tau h^{0}) U_{1} U_{2} U_{3} - (f^{1}-\tau h^{1}) U_{2} U_{3}-(f^{2}-\tau h^{2}) U_{1} U_{3}-(f^{3}-\tau h^{3}) U_{1} U_{2} \nonumber\\[2mm] &&+ (f_{1}-\tau h_{1}) U_{1}+(f_{2}-\tau h_{2}) U_{2}+(f_{3}-\tau h_{3}) U_{3} + (f_{0}- \tau h_{0})\,, \ea where $U_{1},U_{2}$ and $U_{3}$ are the complex structure moduli in the untwisted sector.
 The K\"ahler potential is given by \cite{Becker:2007dn} \be K = -4 \log[-\rmi(\tau-\bar{\tau})] - \log[\rmi \int_{M} \Omega \wedge \bar{\Omega} ]\,. \ee In terms of only the untwisted sector, we have \be K = -4 \log[-\rmi(\tau - \bar{\tau})] - \log[\rmi(U_{1}-\bar{U}_{1})(U_{2}-\bar{U}_{2})(U_{3}-\bar{U}_{3})]\,. \ee The factor of 4 does not arise in the dimensional reduction of 10-dimensional type IIB supergravity but can be understood by using mirror symmetry \cite{Becker:2007dn}.